-Are you tired of fighting to get your child in their high chair at mealtime?
+Are you tired of fighting to get your child in their high chair at mealtimes?

-In this post, we will discuss the 5 signs that indicate it may be time to ditch the high chair and how to make the transition as smooth as possible.
+Here are five signs it may be time to ditch the high chair and our tips for making the transition as smooth as possible.

-So how do you know if your child is ready for the next step?
+So how do you know when your child is ready for the next step?

-Here are 5 signs that you should look out for:
+Here are five signs to look out for:

-If your child gets hysterical every time you try to put him in his high chair, it may be time to start transitioning away from it.
+If your child gets hysterical whenever you try to sit them in the high chair, it may be time to start transitioning from it.

-Mealtime should be about socialization and quality family time.
-It shouldn’t have to be a war zone.
-Toddlers become independent little people who want to move their bodies freely.
-Their high chair may just be too restrictive for them now.
+Mealtime should be about socialization and quality family time, not a war zone.
+Also, as toddlers become more independent, their high chair might be too restrictive for them.

-Following basic safety rules is a must when transitioning from the high chair, especially if you’re bypassing a booster and going straight to a regular chair.
+Following basic high chair safety rules is a must when transitioning, especially if you’re bypassing a booster and going straight to a regular chair.

-Before you make the switch, be sure your child knows that chairs are not for standing on, rocking, lying on, or playing on.
-Make it clear that they need to stay seated during meals and that all plates, bowls, and utensils are to stay at the table.
+Before making the switch, be sure your child knows chairs are not for standing on, rocking, lying on, or playing.
+Make it clear they should remain seated during meals, and all plates, bowls, and utensils are to stay at the table.

-As long as your child can sit still long enough to eat and follow these basic safety rules, it really shouldn’t matter where they eat.
+As long as your child can sit still long enough to eat and follow these basic safety rules, it really shouldn’t matter what chair they sit in.

 3. You’ve Got a Little Houdini